SirKennard/SecureProgrammingGroup42/README.md

 ### Python Packages:
 **NOTE: Please ensure you have Python >= 3.10.0**\
-Install required Python packages with `python3 -m pip install -r requirements.txt` If you do not have Python installed, install it with `sudo apt install python3`
+Install required Python packages with `python3 -m pip install -r requirements.txt` If you do not have Python installed, install it with `sudo apt install python3` and `python3 -m ensurepip --upgrade`

 ### MySQL setup: